-GRAPHIC DESIGN (BCHS, BGHS, DVHS, MRHS, SDOHS)
+GRAPHIC DESIGN (BCHS, BGHS, DVHS, MRHS, SOHS)

-In this course, students study the fundamentals of graphic design through hands-on experience with relevant technology to prepare them to consider pursuing careers in the creative and dynamic visual communication industry.
-The combination of visual art and technical concepts sharpens students' skills in critical thinking, logic, communication, organization, and problem solving.
-Students will acquire technical skills in the use of Adobe Creative Suite's design software.
-Student Organization: SkillsUSA.
-This course is aligned to CIS120DB/120DF at the community college and is available for dual enrollment credit at some sites.
-Community college tuition applies.
+This introductory level course acquaints students with the fundamentals of graphic design/visual communication and gives students hands on experience with relevant technology to prepare them to consider pursuing career in the creative and growing visual communication industry.
+The combination of visual art and technical concepts helps students develop skills in critical thinking, logic, communication, organization and problem solving.
+The students will learn the fundamentals of Photoshop, Illustrator and InDesign.
+Student Organization: Skills USA

-INTERMEDIATE GRAPHIC DESIGN (BCHS, BGHS, DVHS, MRHS, SDOHS)
+INTERMEDIATE GRAPHIC DESIGN (BCHS, DVHS, MRHS)

-This project-based course, applies the graphic design/visual communication techniques learned in the introductory class.
+This project-based intermediate level course, applies the fundamentals of graphic design/visual communication introduced in the introductory class.
 Students are challenged to apply these methods and concepts to create effective designs for clients' communication needs.
 This program prepares students for careers as production artists, graphic and multimedia designers within a diverse industry.
-Students will further develop technical skills in the use of Adobe Creative Suite's design software.
-Student Organization: SkillsUSA
+Student Organization: Skills USA